CherishingWish/little-DoH-test/README.md

 2. Change the primary DNS server to 127.0.0.1
 3. Make sure no process occupy the 53 port，otherwise the program will quit immediately.
 4. start DoHc.exe
-5. Than you can view websites like nhentai.net maybe?
+5. Than you can bypass DNS pollution, view websites like nhentai.net maybe?